-You’ve stained your furniture, but the look isn’t what it used to be.
-It’s time to change things up.
-Paint is often an easy way to update the look of the furniture.
-I use it as part of upcycling.
-Is it the right approach for stain?
-I guess the question is if you can paint over stain.
-Let’s look at that and more.
+You have stained your furniture, but the look is not what it used to be.
+It’s time to make a change.
+Paint is often an easy way to change the look of furniture.
+I use it as part of the upcycling process.
+Is that the right approach to stain?
+I guess the question is whether you can paint over stain.
+Let us take a look at that and more.

 A stain is a substance used in the woodwork to change or enhance the natural color of your wood.
 It penetrates through wood as it closes the holes inside.
-That takes away the chance of water and chemicals to get inside.
+That takes away the chance of water and chemicals getting inside.
 It highlights the grain and intensifies existing tones.

-There is the water-based stain and oil-based stain.
+There are water-based stain and oil-based stain.
 The water-based stain contains water and pigment.
 Its mixture evaporates when applied.
 What is left behind is the pigment.

-Water-based stain is ideal for a new pine table since it dries faster than oil-based stain.
+A water-based stain is ideal for a new pine table since it dries faster than an oil-based stain.
 It is easy to clean.
 It has a wide range of colors.
 Oil-based stain penetrates interior doors and furniture.
 It adds color without raising the grain.
 More time is needed when working with oil-based stains.
 It revives old timber.

 You can paint over stained wood as long as you choose the appropriate paint.
 Choose the best method that suits the type of stain.
 Proper prep is a requirement.
 Use oil-based paint or latex paint over the wood stain.
 A correct priming procedure is needed when painting over a wood stain.
 Start by gathering your painting tools.

+A plastic covering on the table allows you to use your work base—precise hardware tools of the working space.
 These include drop cloths and creating space for a wide working area.
-A plastic covering the table allows you to use your work base—clear hardware tools of the working space.
 Remove the gloss before you add paint using sandpaper.
 Put on a respirator so that you avoid inhaling the particles.

 A chemical filter protects you from the chemicals used.
 A proper ventilation system is required.
 Wide spaces give you room to move as you reach the whole surface area.
 Liquid sandpaper works well for tight spaces.
 De-gloss the surface so that the primer bonds with the wood surface.